Nedinator/old-big-brother/README.md

   * [x] To prevent unwanted spam in servers, alerts will be toggles.

 ## Get this bot
 > <a href="https://discord.com/api/oauth2/authorize?client_id=593429048106025000&permissions=2176&scope=bot">Click this</a> to invite this discord bot to your server.
 This requires permissions to read audit logs to log the reason of kicks/bans in your server.
-I may change this to optional later on.
+This is technically optional, but without perms to read audit logs, I set it up so most functionality of the bot doesn't work.
+See below for details.

 ## Commands